By clicking ‘Accept’ you agree that we use Analytical cookies for gathering information about how our

 Please visit our coronavirus page to stay informed about the latest developments in Madagascar.

-Several vaccinations are needed before coming to Madagascar.
+Several vaccinations are recommended before coming to Madagascar.
 Malaria is a real concern in Madagascar and in Ankarana in particular.
-The concern is highest in the Wet season when there are more mosquitoes carrying the disease than in the Dry season.
+The risk is highest in the Wet season when there are many mosquitoes.
 Aside from taking antimalarials, the use of mosquito repellent (those containing DEET are best) and covering up in the evening are highly recommended.

 For more information, please read the 'Wildlife Viewing Safety Precautions' below.